 AOS consists of 17 faculty and approximately 60 graduate students and 65 undergraduate majors.
-The department provides education and research programs spanning a broad range of weather, climate, and ocean topics. department is particularly strong in the areas of climate dynamics, satellite remote sensing. and weather systems.
-AOS faculty frequently collaborate with CIMSS researchers and serve as academic advisors numerous graduate students supported by CIMSS projects.
+The department provides education and research programs spanning a broad range of weather, climate, and ocean topics.
+The department is particularly strong in the areas of climate dynamics, satellite remote sensing. and weather systems.
+AOS faculty frequently collaborate with CIMSS researchers and serve as academic advisors to numerous graduate students supported by CIMSS projects.
 AOS also administers a Professional MS program that provides professional development for students and requires that students undertake an internship with either a government agency or a private company.
 CIMSS benefits from the relationships AOS fosters with these outside entities to increase stakeholder engagement and place students in internships (e.g., with the NWS).
 AOS is also recognized as the hub for weather and climate-related studies on campus.
 As such, AOS has affiliate faculty from many other departments including Civil Engineering, Computer Science, Chemistry, and the Nelson Institute for Environmental Studies, providing CIMSS with links to faculty in a diverse range of subject areas relevant to the themes listed in Section 4.1.d.

-FIGURE 4.2: CIMSS Scientific Partnerships: From its position within SSEC, CIMSS provides bridges between NOAA, universities, other government agencies, commercial entities, and international partners.
+CIMSS provides bridges between NOAA, universities, other government agencies, commercial entities, and international partners.